 - 100 g (~ ⅓ cup) quinoa

 - 400 g tin chopped tomatoes (~ 1 ⅓ cups)

 - 3 cloves garlic, minced

-- 1 tbsp chilli powder (mild or hot)
+- 1 tablespoon chilli powder (mild or hot)

 - Black pepper

 - To serve: mini tortillas or taco shells, plus your choice of toppings (shredded lettuce, tomatoes, avocado, grated cheese, sour cream, etc.)

 - Add all the ingredients to a large slow cooker (mine is 6.5 litres / ~ 7 quarts), and mix well to combine.
 Cook on high for around 3 ½ - 4 hours, until cooked to your liking.
 You can stir once or twice during cooking, but don't leave the lid off for any length of time, or the heat will take a while to build up again.